RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Parameters
 ***integer* timeout:** timeout is an optional parameter that is the duration in seconds that the function will run. the default value is 2
 ***integer* distance:** distance is an optional parameter that is the distance in centimeters the drone will stop at in front of an object. the default value is 70

-#### Description
-A looped method that makes the drone fly forward until it reaches a desired distance based on the front range sensor.
-The range of front sensor is from 0cm-100cm

 #### Returns
 None